ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Extended hardware testing
 {: #extended-hardware-testing-option-bm}

-When you order a {{site.data.keyword.baremetal_short}}, you can select the extended hardware testing option that regularly runs tests to help identify potential hardware issues.
+When you order a {{site.data.keyword.baremetal_short}}, you can select the extended hardware testing option that runs tests to help identify potential hardware issues.

+By default, bare metal server orders now receive multiple hours of stress testing at the time of provision.
+This test can result in longer than expected provisioning times.
+You can bypass the elongated testing by deselecting the "extended hardware testing" checkbox at the time of order.

+Bare metal stress testing is designed to operate the hardware at or near peak design specifications.
+Stress testing helps identify any components that might not be operating within their designed specifications and or are at risk of imminent failure.
+These tests are designed to enhance long-term stability and are not indicative of a system's performance capability (not a performance benchmark).
+Any component that produces critical or unrecoverable errors fail the test and the corresponding components are replaced before provisioning continues.

 Bare metal provisioning generally takes up to 4 hours to complete, but extended hardware testing takes an extra 2 hours.
 {: note}